Nickory/CPO-python/README.md

 These visualizations demonstrate the Crested Porcupine Optimizer’s ability to handle various optimization landscapes, showing convergence speed and accuracy across different types of functions.
 Each function presents unique challenges, and CPO's performance on these benchmarks highlights its robustness and adaptability.

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the **MIT License (Adapted for Research Code Reproduction)**.

+This repository contains a reproduction of the Crested Porcupine Optimizer (CPO) algorithm as described in:
+- Abdel-Basset, Mohamed et al. (2024).
+"Crested Porcupine Optimizer: A New Nature-Inspired Metaheuristic".

+For more details, see the [LICENSE](LICENSE) file.